RNY Gastric Bypass Surgery Complications, Risks

 - High-sugar foods

 One of the major unpleasant side effects, dumping syndrome or rapid gastric emptying is common in patients after gastric bypass.
 Rapid gastric emptying occurs when sugary food moves from your stomach into your small bowel too quickly.

-Dumping syndrome is caused by eating sweets or other simple carbohydrates, dairy products (in some people) and alcohol.
-The body in an attempt to dilute the sugar will flood the intestines, which will cause dumping syndrome symptoms such as nausea, vomiting, and diarrhea, weakness, anxiety, flushing, etc.
+Dumping syndrome is caused by eating sweets or other simple carbohydrates, dairy products (in some people), and alcohol.
+The body in an attempt to dilute the sugar will flood the intestines, which will cause dumping syndrome symptoms such as nausea, vomiting, diarrhea, weakness, anxiety, flushing, etc.

-Patients can minimize the occurrence by eating small meals and following dietary guidelines set by your physician/nutritionist.
+Patients can minimize the occurrence by eating small meals and following dietary guidelines set by their physician/nutritionist.
 Dumping syndrome could be useful for patients to know about their diet as the body would signal the wrong foods and drinks.

 Dehydration is common and a serious side effect of gastric bypass.
 Because your new stomach is only 4 ounces, patients will need to consume water many times a day.
 Patients will need to consume 64 ounces per day.
 Patients need to look out for nausea and vomiting.

 Indigestion can result typically because of poor patient diet.
 By fixing their diet, patients can reverse indigestion.